FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/currency-guide.md

 This guide covers everything to add `Currency Symbols` and `Number Formatting` like `£49.99 or 49,99 €` across all FACT-Finder Web Components and related parts.

-### (TLDR;)Complete Example Configuration
+### Example Configurations

 ---
-This configurations adds the currency and all the number formatting to every price:
+These configurations add the currency and all the number formatting to every price:

 #### German Number Format
 ````html